Cheap Learning: Maximising Performance of Language Models for Social Data Science Using Minimal Data: Conclusions

 Lastly, despite the impressive performance of zero-shot prompt engineering using LLMs, it is important to assess LLMs across various types of tasks to understand their capacity and limitations.
-For instance, our results show that model performance can vary across seeds or the prompts tested.
+For instance, our results show that model performance and over-predictions can vary across seeds or the prompts tested.
 This instability further highlights the importance of robustness and reproducibility in LLMs.
-Furthermore, LLMs can be biased towards certain demographics or identities when, for example, asked to perform curriculum screening \citep{dastin2022amazon, veldanda2023emily}.
-In this paper, we solely consider binary classification tasks.
-How LLMs perform on more complicated tasks that involve language understanding such as logical reasoning and inference remains an open research question.
+Furthermore, LLMs can be biased towards certain demographics or identities when, for example, asked to perform curriculum screening \citep{dastin2022amazon, veldanda2023emily}, or annotating refugees' interviews \citep{ashwin_using_2023}.
+In this paper, we solely consider binary classification tasks as our intention is to keep results as relatable as possible so that the reader can understand the concepts and bring this knowledge to their classification tasks, as complex as they could be.
+While an open question remains on how LLMs perform on more complicated tasks that involve language understanding such as logical reasoning and inference, we contribute by giving social scientists different strategies to tackle challenges where data scarcity and bias might be present like analysing interview data from under-represented groups \citep{deterding_flexible_2021, Small_qualitative_2022, bonikowski_ends_2022, ashwin_using_2023, atari_which_2023} or text analysis and labelling of historical archives \citep{jaillant_archives_2022, marciano_archival_2018, rahal_rise_2024}.

 \paragraph*{Acknowledgments.} This work was supported by the Public Policy Programme of The Alan Turing Institute under the EPSRC grant EP/N510129/1.
 This work was supported by the Ecosystem Leadership Award under the EPSRC Grant EP/X03870X/1 and The Alan Turing Institute.
-Funded by the UK Government
+Funded by the UK Government.

 \paragraph*{Data Availability Statement.} Our code and experimental results are available here at \url{https://github.com/Turing-Online-Safety-Codebase/cheap_learning}, allowing users to understand, verify and replicate findings.